alissatroiano/Hue/README.md

 # Hue

-This full-stack application was developed for Hue, a fictional online art store where shoppers can purchase digital artwork online.
+This full-stack application was developed for Hue, a digital design agency.
+The main purpose of Hue's website is to display and sell digital art & services to shoppers.
+Hue is a fictional company that was created for the purpose of this project.

 As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML, CSS, JavaScript, Python, and Django.